-6. At the outset learned counsel for petitioner while reiterating the pleadings further contends that quota system is seriously affecting the merits of the deserving candidates as the Federal and Provincial Authorities are misusing the same to accommodate their favourites on the basis of quota system; he further argued that the quota system in the service of Pakistan is discriminatory and after lapse of Proviso with regard to the period of 40 years has become redundant.
+7. At the outset learned counsel for petitioner while reiterating the pleadings further contends that quota system is seriously affecting the merits of the deserving candidates as the Federal and Provincial Authorities are misusing the same to accommodate their favourites on the basis of quota system; he further argued that the quota system in the service of Pakistan is discriminatory and after lapse of Proviso with regard to the period of 40 years has become redundant.
 It is further urged that the recruitments are to be made on the basis of Article 27(1), of the Constitution.
 It is further urged that all the appointments made on the basis of quota system after 2013 are liable to be declared null and void.
 Lastly, the learned counsel for the Petitioner has prayed that the Petition may be allowed as prayed.

-- 7. Per contra, Mr. Muhammad Nishat Warsi, DAG and Mr. Ali Safdar Depar, AAG have argued that in compliance with the directions of Prime Minister, dated 19.04.2019 a summary was forwarded to the Cabinet Division on 07.05.2019 for placement of the matter before the Cabinet Committee for Disposal of Legislative Cases (CCLC) for consideration and recommendations to be considered by the Cabinet.
+- 8. Per contra, Mr. Muhammad Nishat Warsi, DAG and Mr. Ali Safdar Depar, AAG have argued that in compliance with the directions of Prime Minister, dated 19.04.2019 a summary was forwarded to the Cabinet Division on 07.05.2019 for placement of the matter before the Cabinet Committee for Disposal of Legislative Cases (CCLC) for consideration and recommendations to be considered by the Cabinet.
 They have also challenged the maintainability of the petition on the plea that the matter regarding continuity of observance of regional/provincial quota in the absence of constitutional amendment in Article 27(1) of the Constitution also remained under adjudication before the Hon'ble Supreme Court of Pakistan in CP No.34/2017 and CP No. 71/2017 in which the apex court had held that after the change brought into the relevant Law/Rules pursuant to Eighteenth Amendment, the court found that all the questions noted and raised in the orders dated 13.09.2018 have become irrelevant.
-It is further urged that the law presently in force is absolutely in consonance with the provisions of Article 27(1) of the Constitution, as well Rules of 1973 have been amended and existing quota is being followed on the strength of Article 37(f) and 38(g) of the Constitution and on strength of Rule 14 of Rules of 1973; therefore, the learned DAG/AAG have prayed for dismissal of the Petition. - 8.
-Before dilating upon issue raised in the petition it would be appropriate to look into the word "Quota" being universally accepted especially into the "Black's Law Dictionary" 11th Edition Revised Fourth Edition by The Publisher's Editorial Staff St. Paul, minn.
+It is further urged that the law presently in force is absolutely in consonance with the provisions of Article 27(1) of the Constitution, as well Rules of 1973 have been amended and existing quota is being followed on the strength of Article 37(f) and 38(g) of the Constitution and on strength of Rule 14 of Rules of 1973; therefore, the learned DAG/AAG have prayed for dismissal of the Petition. - 09.
+We have the learned counsels for the parties heard at length and given due consideration to their valuable contentions respectively. - 10.
+Before dilating upon the issue raised in the petition it would be appropriate to look into the term "Quota" being universally accepted especially into the "Black's Law Dictionary" which speaks as follows:-

+1 11th Edition Revised Fourth Edition by The Publisher's Editorial Staff St. Paul, minn.
 West Publishing Co.
-1968 and speaks as follows:-
+1968